Nevenall/sufficient-reason/System/Making_a_Mage.md

   The nine Spheres are mystick traits that represent your experience and ability affecting a specific facet of reality.

-  Each magickal Effect will be broken down into the one or more Spheres required to cause it.

   Sphere                | Description
   ---------------------:|:-----------------------------------------------
     **Correspondence**  | Understanding of the connections between places, spaces, and things.